Athletics at the 2012 Summer Olympics – Women's 4 × 100 metres relay: Final

-The American team had an often repeated history of relay failures, so most of the pre-race discussion focused on whether it could successfully get the baton around the track.
 At the 2008 Summer Olympics in Beijing, both the men's and women's 4 × 100 metres teams had dropped the baton, leading one reporter to call it the "nadir in US relay history".

-On the first leg of the final, Tianna Madison was able to hold her own against the double 100-metre gold medalist Shelly-Ann Fraser-Pryce.
-Allyson Felix put the USA into the lead, extended by Bianca Knight around the turn.
-At the final handoff to individual 100-metre silver medalist Carmelita Jeter, the team enjoyed a 3-metre lead.
-Secure in the handoffs, Jeter sped to the finish, noticing the time and pointing at the clock before the finish line.
+On the first leg of the final, Tianna Madison was almost equal with 100-metre gold medalist Shelly-Ann Fraser-Pryce of Jamaica.
+Allyson Felix put the USA into a clear lead, extended to 3 metres by Bianca Knight around the turn.
+100-metre silver medalist Carmelita Jeter held on to finish comfortably in front of Jamaica co.